Carlo-Colizzi/Carlo-Colizzi/README.md

-### Hi 👋, I'm Carlo Colizzi, a master's student of Cyber Security
+### Hi 👋, I'm Carlo Colizzi, a Cyber Security Researcher

 - 🔭 I’m currently working on a new model of Trojan for Anti-Terrorism Associations